-All reports, with the exception of the Property Inventory and Disposition Report, shall be submitted via the Perkins Portal at http://www.thecb.state.tx.us/Perkins/Portal.
+All reports, with the exception of the Property Inventory and Disposition Report, shall be submitted via the Perkins Portal at THECB - Perkins Grants Web Applications (state.tx.us).

 Failure to submit reports in a timely manner is a risk factor for desk review or site visits, may result in the withholding of fiscal reimbursements, and will influence the Awarded Applicant's eligibility for future Grant Awards.
 Continued failure to submit reports and reimbursement requests and failure to meet commitments made in the Performance Improvement/Evaluation Plans may require the THECB to terminate the Grant for non-performance.